johncyril/johncyril.github.io/_posts/2010-08-22-carpe-diem-no-thanks-tomorrow-will-do-just-fine.md

 For some, the future is all that they have..
 The act of just looking forward, let alone a master plan, gives them the will to live.

-In contrast to the title of this post, I'm a yesterday kind of guy.
-I don't dwell... much.
-I  remember.
-I smile.
-I kick myself.
-I don't regret doing anything; at  times I regret *not* having done...
-Can't have one without the other?
-I'm in  the market for a way and probably always will be..
-That's about as far  forward as *I'm* willing to look..

 We all prefer our own moments in time.
-As such, we'll prefer certain cases over others throughout our spoken lives.
+As such, we'll prefer certain tenses over others throughout our spoken lives.

-Learner Trooper or Dreamer?
+Learner, Trooper or Dreamer?
 Take your pick.
 This train is ready to depart...